 Programming-centric introduction to how networks of computers are structured to operate as coherent single systems.
 Introducing principles of architecture, processes, communications, naming, synchronization, consistency and replication, fault tolerance and security, and paradigms such as web-based, object-based, file system, and consistency-based.

 GRS CS 655: Graduate Computer Networks

-Undergraduate Prerequisites: CAS CS 112 and CAS CS 350; or consent of instructor.
+Graduate Prerequisites: CAS CS 112 and CAS CS 210; CAS CS350 is recommended; or consent of instructor.

 Concepts underlying the design of high-performance computer networks and scalable protocols.
 Topics include Internet design principles and methodology, TCP/IP implementation, packet switching and routing algorithms, multicast, quality of service considerations, error detection and correction, and performance evaluation.

 GRS CS 660: Graduate Introduction to Database Systems

 Graduate introduction to database management systems.
 Examines entity-relationship, relational, and object-oriented data models; commercial query languages: SQL, relational algebra, relational calculus, and QBE; file organization, indexing and hashing, query optimization, transaction processing, concurrency control and recovery, integrity, and security.

 GRS CS 680: Graduate Introduction to Computer Graphics

 Undergraduate Prerequisites: CAS CS 112; and CASCS132 or CASMA242.

 Introduction to computer graphics algorithms, programming methods, and applications.
 Focus on fundamentals of two- and three-dimensional raster graphics: scan-conversion, clipping, geometric transformations, and camera modeling.
 Introduce concepts in computational geometry, computer-human interfaces, animation, and visual realism.